BasilAlluqmani/ToDoList/README.md

 Create an Android To Do List application.

 ## **Requirements**

-### Your To Do Application must display tasks in a list.
+# Your To Do Application must display tasks in a list.

-The task’s title.
+-The task’s title.
-An indication of whether the task is completed.
+-An indication of whether the task is completed.
-The tasks due date, [text or image].
+-The tasks due date.
-The creation date
+-The creation date.
-All of the information listed above
+-All of the information listed above
-An extended description where the user can provide more details about the task
+-An extended description where the user can provide more details about the task.

 ## **Project completion**
 You have five days to complete this assignment.